derekchen14/cubeChat/README.md

 ## License

-MIT
+MIT,
-Credit goes to DaftMonk for creating foundation of this app
+Credit goes to Tyler Henkel (DaftMonk) for creating Angular Seed project, which serves as the foundation of this app